openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 Auto-tuning of Weight Compression Parameters
 ############################################

-The important question that may arise is how to find a configuration of weight compression parameters that is best suited to a particular model.
+To find the optimal weight compression parameters for a particular model, refer to the `example <https://github.com/openvinotoolkit/nncf/tree/develop/examples/llm_compression/openvino/tiny_llama_find_hyperparams>`__ , where weight compression parameters are being searched from the subset of values.
+To speed up the search, a self-designed validation pipeline called `WhoWhatBench <https://github.com/openvinotoolkit/openvino.genai/tree/master/llm_bench/python/who_what_benchmark>`__ is used.
-We provide an `example <https://github.com/openvinotoolkit/nncf/tree/develop/examples/llm_compression/openvino/tiny_llama_find_hyperparams>`__ for that matter where the weight compression parameters are being searched from the subset of values.
-To speed up the search we use self-designed validation pipeline that we called `WhoWhatBench <https://github.com/openvinotoolkit/openvino.genai/tree/master/llm_bench/python/who_what_benchmark>`__ that can quickly evaluate the changes in accuracy of the optimized model compared to the baseline.
+The pipeline can quickly evaluate the changes in the accuracy of the optimized model compared to the baseline.

 Additional Resources